 We live in a condo 5 blocks from the beach and a 15 minute bus ride from campus.

-Share my life with my wonderful partner Amanda and two cats – Maggie and Cole.
+Share my life with my wonderful partner Amanda and our cat – Cole.

-Our cats Maggie and Cole – have been with us since 2010.
-They are siblings.
-We adopted them from Vancouver Orphan Kitten Rescue Association – VOKRA.
-They are little terrors – ruling our household – as they should.
-We feel blessed everyday we get to spend with them.
-Maggie is a beautiful black domestic long hair and Cole is a black and white domestic short haired tuxedo cat.
+Maggie was a beautiful black domestic long hair and Cole is a black and white domestic short haired tuxedo cat.
 They are very spoiled kitties with an outdoor run and many high shelves to perch on.
 We have a neat outdoor enclosure system that lets them go outside any time they want.
 We live on a very busy street with buses and trucks and would be too nervous to have outdoor cats.

 I had a bit of rough patch in 2005.
 I had a Brain Stem Stroke that left me partially paralyzed, unable to eat or speak properly.
 The stroke was just bad luck – tearing my vertebral artery in my neck while teaching a kayak lesson.
 Three months in hospital and another month at home saw me back it work.
 Years of physical therapy has let me regain most of my function again.
 To meet me you wouldn’t know that I had these struggles.
 You know that you are fascinated with learning when you watch people teach you how to walk again and are fascinated by it.
 It took me about 8 weeks to stagger to my feet and another few months to really get my strength back.
 When I was discharged from hospital my Physiotherapist told me to “practice the transition from grass to pavement”.
 Amanda and I figured that meant go hiking in the Canadian Rockies.
 I was a bit slow with two canes but made it into the alpine a few times.
 I had a plastic vocal cord installed to restore my voice.
 It was amazing within minutes of the surgery my voice was back.
 I still do physiotherapy 3 mornings a week – nine years later.
 Although I wouldn’t recommend it – It was a great delegation strategy at work – just don’t show up for 4 months.
 I am very lucky to be strong and healthy again.